SDU-eScience/UCloud/docs/developer-guide/development/micro/postgres.md

 UCloud uses [PostgreSQL](https://www.postgresql.org/) for its general purpose data-storage needs.
 Low-level access to the PostgreSQL database done via the [jasync-sql](https://github.com/jasync-sql/jasync-sql) library, which provides Kotlin co-routine support to avoid blocking our threads associated with our coroutines.
 In practice, access to Postgres is done through our library (described in this document) which wraps `jasync-sql`.
-Our production deployment uses [stolon](https://github.com/sorintlab/stolon) to manage a high availability PostgreSQL cluster.
-You can find details about the `stolon` deployment in `/infrastructure/k8.kts`.

 ## SQL in UCloud